 - An ability to function effectively as a member or leader on a technical team

-- A commitment to professional and ethical responsibilities, respect for diversity and quality and continuous improvement
+- A commitment to the application of professional and ethical responsibilities, to the respect for diversity and quality and to the demonstration of continuous improvement

 International F-1 students who successfully complete this degree are eligible for an additional 24-month STEM OPT extension to work in the U.S. in an area directly related to their area of study immediately upon completing the customary 12-month post-completion Optional Practical Training (OPT).